Federal Tax Credits for Pre-owned Plug-in Electric and Fuel Cell Vehicles

 Federal Tax Credit Up To $4,000!

-Pre-owned all-electric, plug-in hybrid, and fuel cell electric cars purchased on or after January 1, 2023, may be eligible for a federal income tax credit.
+Pre-owned all-electric, plug-in hybrid, and fuel cell electric vehicles purchased on or after January 1, 2023, may be eligible for a federal income tax credit.
 The credit equals 30% percent of the sale price up to a maximum credit of $4,000.

 The credit is nonrefundable, so you can't get back more on the credit than you owe in taxes.
 Also, you can't apply any excess credit to future tax years.